tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 #### Starshine

-**Casting Time/Duration**: 10 minutes**/**8 hours
+**Casting Time/Duration:** 10 minutes**/**8 hours

-**Market/Component Cost**: 250 gp**/**50 gp
+**Market/Component Cost:** 250 gp**/**50 gp

-**Effect**: When you complete the ritual, you create motes of blue light nearby you.
+**Effect:** When you complete the ritual, you create motes of blue light nearby you.
 Each mote hovers in a square of your choice and sheds dim light in a 2-square radius.
 The motes are intangible and cannot be interacted with.
 While within the radius of a mote's light, a creature takes a –5 penalty to Stealth checks.

-**Skill Check**: Your Nature skill check determines the number of motes you create.
+**Skill Check:** Your Nature skill check determines the number of motes you create.

 | Nature Skill Check Result | Number of Motes |
 | ------------------- | --------------- |